-A scroll compressor (also called spiral compressor, A scroll pump and scroll vacuum pump) is a device for vacuum pump) is a device for vacuum pump.
-It is used in air material conditioning acquipment as an automobile conditioning equipment, as an automobile supercharger (where it is known as a scroll-type supercharger) and as a vacuum pump.
+A scroll compressor (also called spiral compressor, scroll pump and scroll vacuum pump) is a device for compressing air or refrigerant.
+It is used in air conditioning equipment, as an automobile supercharger (where it is known as a scroll-type supercharger) and as a vacuum pump.

 A scroll compressor uses two interleaving spirals that allow to physically remove the gas from The system.
-It allows to reach pressure of the order $10^{-2}$ - $10^{-3}$ mbar.
+It allows to reach pressure of the order 10^{-2} - 10^{-3} mbar.